7 Alternatives to Downhill Skiing in Alberta Resorts

 That’s me, barrelling off a cliff at Sunshine (Photo credit: Leigh McAdam of HikeBikeTravel.com)

-Take a historic snowshoe tour following the footsteps of the First Nations at Sunshine Village.
-Though snowshoeing is easy, it’s not a lame walk in the park.
 You’ll get to dive into ultra deep puffs of powder, before whizzing down natural snow slides so fast you’ll think you’re bobsledding.
 Here’s a look at my experience romping through Sunshine Meadows last month.
 Lake Louise Ski Resort also offer snowshoeing excursions as does White Mountain Adventures at Fortress.

 Tubing at Mount Norquay, Banff